TylorS/nano/readme.md

 #### `Nano.fromIterator`

 Low-level function to create a Nano from an iterator function.
-It's identical to `Nano.make` but avoids unification.
+Identical to `Nano.make` but avoids unification.
-This can be necessary/easier when you're programming with generics.

 ```typescript
 const nano = Nano.fromIterator(() => Nano.Iterator.success(42));